neomutt/neomutt.github.io/index.md

 ## IRC - [irc://irc.libera.chat/neomutt](irc://irc.libera.chat/neomutt)

 We now have a presence on IRC.
-To become familar with IRC [read about useful commands](/run/irc).
+To become familiar with IRC [read about useful commands](/run/irc).
 Come, say hello!
 Please note, that we're a small group.
 Therefore, answers might take some time.